Mazelt/OPPRF-PSI/README.md

 # OPPRF-PSI for Android
 This is the android port of the original OPPRF-PSI protocol implementation.
-It was created as part of my master thesis.
+It was used for the paper [Circuit-based PSI for Covid-19 Risk Scoring](https://www.computer.org/csdl/proceedings-article/ipccc/2021/09679360/1AjTpCJji6c) by Reichert, Pazelt and Scheuermann [PDF](https://eprint.iacr.org/2021/1475).

-Therefore there is a bunch of notes for myself that were created duing the build/implementation process.
+It still contains a bunch of notes for myself that were created duing the build/implementation process.
 Some links still link to the gitlab I used, but the submodules were changed to link to the original github repositories.

 The original readme is in section OPPRF-PSI below.